A Framework for Blockchain Architecture Design

 Fix a long regeneration interval beginning at $t_0$.
 Note that, almost surely, there is an infinite sequence of such regeneration intervals with finite expected inter-duration.
 We consider the instant $\rho$ of the last increment of the height process $X_t$ before time $t_{0}$.
 If $\rho \le t_{0} - r$, then there is an increment of $X_t$ at time $t_{*}=t_{0}$.
 In this case, with probability $r^{-r}$, each leaf vertex in the regeneration interval beginning at $t_{0} + r$ connects to the leaf added at time $t_{*}$, as the height process will stay constant in the interval $[t_{0},t_{0}+r)$.
 From the definition of a regeneration interval, the leaf added at time $t_{*}$ will be confirmed in the asynchronous limit.
 If $\rho= t_{0} - i$ for some $i=1,2,\ldots,r-1$, then there is an increment of $X_t$ at time $t_{*}=t_{0}+r-i$.
 The same argument can be used to show that $\pr($a long regeneration window contains a confirmed vertex$)\ge r^{-r}>0$.

 It follows that the asynchronous limit exists and has infinitely many confirmed vertices, almost surely.
 Since the asynchronous limit is a tree, it immediately follows that it is one-ended.

-This proof reduces to the previous, and simpler, argument in Lemma~\ref{lem:nak-r1} when $r = 1$.
+This proof reduces to a simpler argument when $r = 1$.
 Indeed, recall the previous argument that if two consecutive instants are regeneration times, then the vertex added at the first instant is confirmed in the limit as $t \to \infty$.